Techbrunch/techbrunch-website/docs/mobile/objection.md

 objection patchapk --source app-release.apk
 ```

-{% hint style="warning" %}
+!!! warning
     You might need to use the flag `--skip-resources` if there is an error while rebuilding the APK.
-{% endhint %}

 ### Explore APK